Automated Industrial Technology

 Industry Partners

-Representatives from the following local businesses serve on the Automated Industrial Technologies program’s Occupational Advisory Council:
+Representatives from the following local businesses serve on the Automated Industrial Technology program’s Occupational Advisory Council:

 • Bimbo Bakeries